This post was most recently updated on March 7th, 2022

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-For year-round food security it is vitally important that you properly stock your homestead pantry.
-This will allow your entire family to always have plenty of food to eat, no matter what the weather, finances or social climate brings us.
+A well stocked homestead pantry will allow your entire family to always have plenty of food to eat, no matter what the season, or other goings on in the world.

 What Is In A Homestead Pantry?

 Most people today have a pantry of some sort at home.
 It is commonly stocked with food that they will purchase at the local grocery store.

 Although many people will use their pantry for small amounts of food that will last several days, homesteaders must have enough to exist for weeks if not longer in case of a road washout or some other reason that makes getting to town difficult.